- Attractive styling inside and out

 The 2018 CX-5 stands out among its competitive set with its detailing.
 Its shield-shape grille cants gently forward and features a delicate ring of chromed plastic that dives into the narrow headlights.

-From the side, the CX-5’s windshield is parked further back into the sheetmetal than is typical for a crossover, which almost gives it the profile of a rear-wheel-drive crossover.
+From the side, the CX-5’s windshield is parked further back into the hood than is typical for a crossover, which almost gives it the profile of a rear-wheel-drive crossover.
 A simple rear bumper and smaller taillights than most crossovers adds to the stylized look of the CX-5.

 When swathed in one of the three extra-cost shades—red, gray, and pearl white—the CX-5 is particularly good looking.
 But even the base model with its 17-inch alloy wheels and LED headlights looks the part.